France Research Tax Credit (CIR) 2026: Complete Guide for SMEs and Startups

 CIR and CII: Two Complementary Incentives#

-The Crédit d'impôt innovation (CII) applies to expenditure on prototype design or pilot installation of new products, at a rate of 30% (50% for SMEs), capped at €400,000 of eligible expenditure per year.
 The CII covers downstream innovation phases (from proof of concept to industrialisable prototype), while the CIR covers upstream research.
 Both credits can be claimed by the same company, but not for the same expenditure.

-CIR and JEI: Favourable Stacking#
+CIR and JEI: Favourable Stacking, on the Right Benefits#

-Jeune Entreprise de Croissance (JEC) — Finance Act 2024#
+Jeune Entreprise de Croissance (JEC), Finance Act 2024#

 Jeune Entreprise Innovante de Rupture (JEIR)#